 So make your decision based on your needs, your buddies needs and your level of preferred comfort as well as budget.
 Guages and BPI are the least expensive way to go.

 I use Scubapro in my examples because I have used Scubapro for 30 years and stand by it for kids and adults.
-I like that they have a parts for life program, that Scubapro recreational BC’s generally only need to be serviced once every two years.
+I like that they have a part for life program, that Scubapro recreational BC generally only needs to be serviced once every two years.

-My favorite are the Hydro-BPI, Ladyhawk– BPI for comfort and back support and the Lighthawk for traveling light.
+My favorite is the Hydro-BPI, Ladyhawk– BPI for comfort and back support and the Lighthawk for traveling light.
 All have integrated weight options.
 For younger kids, the Rebell or Pilot and for older kids, the Glide X, Lady or Nighthawk and for all Pro’s the Hydro(it comes with two harnesses for pockets or streamlined for simple use with no pockets.
-Another option for men is the Scubapro Equator, my husband Tom’s top choice and he personally uses this BCDand loves it.
-The Equator is lightweight, and has integrated weights and two straps for securing the tank firmly to the BCD
+Another option for men is the Scubapro Equator, my husband Tom’s top choice and he personally uses this BCD and loves it.
+The Equator is lightweight and has integrated weights and two straps for securing the tank firmly to the BCD

 Margo Peyton PADI MSDT Elite Instructor.
 57474